Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/packer.md

 |[data_variable]{type:"integer", direction:"in", letter:"e", name:"Expire After", description:"Optional.
 After how many cycles should the task end."}|
 # upgrades1
 |[upgrade_display]{upgrade:"immersiveintelligence:packer_fluid"}|
-The [Fluid Loader] transforms the Packer's item storage into fluid storage and changes the loading mechanism to fill fluid containers like barrels.
+The [Fluid Loader] transforms the Packer's item storage into [96 buckets] of fluid storage and changes the loading mechanism to fill fluid containers like barrels.
 A souped-up [Bottling Machine](bottlingMachine)!
 # upgrades2
 |[upgrade_display]{upgrade:"immersiveintelligence:packer_energy"}|
-The [Energy Loader] converts the Packer's item storage into energy storage.
+The [Energy Loader] converts the Packer's item storage into [16 million] IF of energy storage.
 The loading mechanism is replaced with a set of electrical terminals to rapidly charge capacitors or equipment.
 # upgrades3
 |[upgrade_display]{upgrade:"immersiveintelligence:packer_naming"}|
 The [Naming Stamp] adds a label maker to the Packer and allows it to set the name of the packed item.
 This upgrade can be combined with other upgrades.